StationQ/Liquid/README.md

 # The Language-Integrated Quantum Operations (LIQ<i>Ui</i>|&#x232A;) simulator

 ## News
+__2016/07/02 Sample implementation of Spin.Test and Stabilizer.ShowState released__

+In UserCode\DaveWecker there are two new releases of sample implementations.
+The first shows how to implement the Spin.Test routine that's caled by the `__Ferro()` example in LIQ<i>Ui</i>\|&#x232A;.
+There's also a new property on stabilizers called `Tableau` which will return the current (raw) stabilizers.
+See the `Tableau.fsx` sample in the same directory for further information.
+The [README.md](UserCode/DaveWecker/README.md) file is a good place to start.

 __2016/05/20 Channels/POVMs added to LIQ<i>Ui</i>|&#x232A;__

 We've made a major addition to the available noise models in the system by adding Channels (via Kraus operators) and Generalized Measurement (via POVMs).
 The Users Manual has a new